-The state of Pará is the second largest Brazilian state in territorial extension, behind only the Amazon.
-It has approximately the same territorial extension as Portugal, Spain, Italy, United Kingdom, Belgium, Holland and Denmark together.
-It is also the second largest state of the Legal Amazon in remaining forest area, with almost 900,000 km² of forests and an enormous biodiversity.
+The state of Pará is the second largest Brazilian state in size, with the same land areas as Portugal, Spain, Italy, United Kingdom, Belgium, Holland and Denmark combined.
+It is also is home to the second largest area of remaining forest in the Legal Amazon, with almost 900,000 km² of forests and enormous biodiversity.

-Pará is the state that perhaps best synthesizes the Amazon in the complex mosaic of activities that exist throughout the Region: vegetal extractivism, logging, large-scale monoculture, livestock, mining, highway opening, hydroelectric plants.
-Despite the history of strong economic and infrastructural activities over the forest areas, Pará has been progressively reducing its deforestation rates since 2009.
+Pará is the state that perhaps best synthesizes the various activities that are carried out in the Amazon: extractivism, logging, large scale monoculture, livestock, mining, road opening, hydroelectric.
+Despite the evolution of economic activities and infrastructure in the forest areas, Pará has been progressively reducing its deforestation rates since 2009.

-Part of the success in this reduction is due to public policies launched in the State.
-Pará has developed its Ecological and Economic Zoning (EEZ) plan, an essential environmental management tool for land use planning.
-In addition, the State also has the Plan for Prevention, Control and Alternatives to Deforestation (PPCAD), whose basic premise is that only Command and Control actions are not enough for the State, only the creation of sustainable economic alternatives is capable of perpetuating reduction of deforestation rates and contribute to the maintenance of forest blocks.
+Part of the success of this reduction is due to public policies launched in the State.
+Pará has developed its ecological and economic zoning plan (EEZ), an essential environmental management solution for land use planning.
+In addition, the State also has the Plan for Prevention, Control and Alternatives to Deforestation (PPCAD) which advances the basic premise that Command and Control measures alone are not enough for the State to address deforestation.
+Only a creation of sustainable economic alternatives is capable of sustaining a reduction of deforestation rates and contributing to the maintenance of forest areas.

-The Government of the State of Pará understands that there is still a long way to go and continues to move towards regulatory frameworks and public policies for Climate Change and Environmental Services.
-An example of this is the reopening of the Para Forum of Climate Change, in process.
+The Government of the State of Pará understands that there is still a long way to go and continuous progress towards regulatory frameworks and public policies for Climate Change and Environmental Services.
+An example of this is a reopening of the Para Forum of Climate Change, currently undergoing an overhaul.

 Additional information can be found on the GCF Impact Platform.